 Patients buying lenses elsewhere

-'As someone who wears contact lenses you need continuing professional care to make sure your lenses are right for your eyes, now and in the future.
-It is most important that you ensure that you have regular check-ups and understand what to do in the event of anything going wrong with your eyes or your lenses.
+'As someone who wears contact lenses you need continuing professional care to make sure your contact lenses are right for your eyes, now and in the future.
+It is most important that you ensure that you have regular check-ups and understand what to do in the event of anything going wrong with your eyes or your contact lenses.

 You should be clear whether the amount you pay includes extra consultations if you have any problems and how much they will cost if they are not included.'

 - As the fitting practitioner, you may be asked by a contact lens supplier to verify the particulars of the patient’s specification.
 You should ask the supplier to state in writing the details they require, if the patient consents.
 You should keep a record of these requests and, if you have concerns about the number of verification requests you are receiving, you should alert the supplier.
 See sections on Consent and Patient records with reference to transferring patient information to a third party.

 - If a supplier contacts you to verify a specification and all the details are correct, you may answer ‘yes’ but say no more without the patient’s consent.
 If any of the details are incorrect, you need the patient’s consent to give any information to the supplier.

 136 Opticians Act 1989 s27(3B) [Accessed 19 Nov 2020]